 - Anderson v.
 United States (this 2012 discusses limitations case in Maryland medical negligence cases, asks whether there is a five-year limit a statute of limitations or a five-year statute of repose)

 - Piselli v.
-75th Street Medical (2002: when is a claim is brought by parents on behalf of a child who was injured before reaching age eleven, the three-year statute of limitations begins to accrue upon the discovery of the injury by the child or upon discovery of the injury by the parents?)
+75th Street Medical (2002: when is a claim is brought by parents on behalf of a child who was injured before reaching age eleven, the three-year statute of limitations accrues upon the discovery of the injury by the child or upon discovery of the injury by the parents?)

 - Murphy v.
-Merzbacher (19997: can the SOL be equitably estopped from asserting limitations when threats by the defendant in a child molestation case?)
+Merzbacher (1997: can the defendant be equitably stopped from asserting the statute limitations when threats were made by the defendant in a child molestation case?
+Pathetically, the answer is no. The dissent is worth a read. )

 - Edmonds v.
 Cytology Services (1995: when is the legally cognizable harm?)

 - Pennwalt v.
-Evangelia Nasios (1988: when does a cause of action begin to accrue in a medical products liability case?)
+Evangelia Nasios (1988: when does a cause of action start to accrue in a medical products liability case?)

 - Hill v.
 Fitzgerald (1985: continuous medical treatment case)